-It’s a great idea to familiarize yourself with what it takes to write an effective cover letter before you get started writing.
+Want more tips?
+Review the top 10 cover letter writing tips for more details on how to craft a successful cover letter.
+It’s smart to familiarize yourself with what it takes to write an effective cover letter before you get started writing.
 That way, you can spend less time on editing and more time on getting it right from the start.

 As a reminder, always rework your cover letter to fit each specific position that you apply for.
-In addition to tweaking the content, don’t forget to update the salutation, the job title, and the company name!
+In addition to tweaking the content, don’t forget to update the salutation, the job title, and the company name.

 Sample Cover Letter for a Resume

-I am currently employed as legislative director for Assemblywoman XXXX, Chairperson of the NYS Assembly.
+I am interested in the author's assistant position at Acme Company, as advertised on LinkedIn.
+I am currently employed as legislative director for Assemblywoman Nora Kiel, Chairperson of the NYS Assembly.
 I believe that the skills and experiences I have gained at this position make me an ideal candidate for the job of author’s assistant.

 This duty requires meticulous writing and editing skills, and an ability to convey complex legal ideas clearly.
 I have prepared dozens of pieces of legislation and received praise for the clarity of my writing.

 I have also gained extensive experience in legal and policy research – fields that you state the author’s assistant must be familiar with.
 My experience in the NYS Assembly has afforded me the opportunity to become familiar with the consolidated and unconsolidated laws of the State of New York.
-In particular, through my work with Assemblywoman XXXX, I have become heavily involved in the current welfare and Medicaid reform movement.
+In particular, through my work with Assemblywoman Nora Kiel, I have become heavily involved in the current welfare and Medicaid reform movement.
 I am always eager to learn more about state legislation, reading up on these topics on my own time to become more knowledgeable.
 I would love to bring this passion for policy and law to your company.